 Because of many things, Chatham is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Chatham really has some of the features that families look for when choosing a good community to raise children.
 Is Chatham perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 One downside of living in Chatham, however, is that residents on average have to contend with a long commute, spending on average 37.20 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.

 Despite being a small borough, Chatham has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

+Chatham is a somewhat ethnically-diverse borough.
 The people who call Chatham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Chatham residents report their race to be White, followed by Asian.
-Important ancestries of people in Chatham include Italian, German, English, and Polish.
+Important ancestries of people in Chatham include Irish, Italian, English, German, and Polish.

 The most common language spoken in Chatham is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.